Are you leaving on Redundancy or efficiency grounds?

 then the pension you have built up to date may be paid immediately, without early retirement reductions.

-If you are less than age 55 or have less than 2 years membership (including transfer in) then you will be awarded a deferred pension and should look at the information provided in: your deferred pension.
+- If you are less than age 55 and have transferred in pension benefits you will be awarded a deferred pension.
+See: your deferred pension.

-Note: The government sets the earliest age at which you can access your pension savings under normal circumstances.
+Note: The Government sets the earliest age at which you can access your pension savings under normal circumstances.
 This is currently age 55 as indicated above - however it is rising to age 57 from 6 April 2028.

 - What must I do?